Catchment and Water Resource Management

 The management of inland water resources requires a holistic understanding of the basic ecology of freshwater systems, factors that impact water quality and the balance between water use by humans and maintenance of healthy aquatic habitats.
 In this course, students will examine ways to assess water and aquatic habitat quality and management of water resources.
 The course will include local and regional case studies and examples.

-2. the ability to critically evaluate the current issues and challenges related to the management of freshwater resources.
-3. practical skills in freshwater habitat and water quality assessment incluing data collection, analyses and interpretation.
+2. the ability to critically evaluate the current issues and challenges related to the management of freshwater resources

 - Key physical and chemical processes in running and standing waters

 - Basic ecology of running and standing waters

 - Ecological impacts of water development and water pollution